sarsamurmu/reboost/README.md

 Type: `string`\
 Default: `.`

-Path of the directory to use as the root directory.
+Directory to use as the root directory.
 Used to resolve relative paths.

 #### `resolve`
 Type: `object`